tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/操作指南/管理组件/内网WebUI访问操作指南_intl_en.md

-When creating an EMR cluster, if you do not check "Enable Public Network Access for Cluster Master Node", you cannot access the WebUIs of relevant components through the native WebUI access addresses on the component management page.
+When creating an EMR cluster, if you do not check **Enable Public Network Access for Cluster Master Node**, you cannot access the WebUIs of relevant components through the native WebUI access addresses on the component management page.
 This document describes how to view native component WebUIs in a cluster where the public network access to master node is not enabled.
 ## Private Network Access

 You can use a browser to access a component's WebUI over the private network.
 Below are the links to native WebUIs of each component: